Preowned cars. Used books. Secondhand clothing. All of these goods can be smart money-saving purchases. So, what about used mortgages?

 Conventional loans typically are not assumable.

+- You could still be responsible for the debt – As the seller, if the buyer doesn’t make payments, your credit could potentially be negatively affected.
 “If the lender doesn’t release the original borrower from liability for the mortgage, and the assumptor defaults, then the original borrower suffers damage to his or her credit rating,” Wooley says.